 Supported Platforms and Environments

-The Area Target Generator (ATG) creates Area Target databases from the digital 3D models obtained by scanning.
-Additionally, data structures are created as representation of your space for visual authoring, occlusion, and collision simulation.
-The tool is supported on Windows and macOS.
-Consult the table on the Supported Versions for more details.
-You can retrieve the ATG from the Tools download section of the Vuforia Developer Portal.
+The Area Target Generator (ATG) let’s you import, edit, and generate Area Target databases from the digital 3D models obtained by scanning.
+When generating, additional data structures are created as arepresentation of your space for visual authoring, occlusion, and collision simulation.
+The ATG from the Tools download section of the Vuforia Developer Portal.

-ARKit and ARCore supported mobile devices and the HoloLens devices are supported by Area Targets.
-See here for a list of supported devices.
+ARKit and ARCore supported mobile devices, the HoloLens 2, and the Magic Leap devices are supported by Area Targets.
+See here for a list of recommended devices.

 We recommend to scan spaces in accordance with our Best Practices for Preparing and Scanning an Environment.
 This document provides you guidance on selecting the best scanning solution for your space and explains general practices to capture the area, set the lighting, and describes the mapping accuracy required.
-Almost any space can be used to create Area Targets and AR experiences as long as they have sufficient distinctive objects, do not rapidly change over time (i.e. furniture, machine, and other objects are rarely repositioned), and are not exposed heavily to dramatic daylight changes.
+Almost any space can be used to create Area Targets and AR experiences as long as they have sufficient distinctive objects, do not rapidly change over time (i.e. furniture, machine, and other objects are rarely repositioned).

 NOTE: Expect that an industry grade 3D-scanners will outperform smaller handheld scanners in detail, quality, and scannable area size.
 Therefore, we encourage you to consider your use case in detail to choose a scanning technique that best suits your needs before proceeding.